abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Some examples of natural transformations
 ---

-Once we rid outselves of the feeling of cofusion, that such an excessive amount of new terminology and concepts impose upon us (this can take years, by the way), we realize that there are, of course, many polymorphic functions/natural transformations that programmers use.
+Once we rid ourselves of the feeling of confusion, that such an excessive amount of new terminology and concepts impose upon us (which can take years, by the way), we realize that there are, of course, many polymorphic functions/natural transformations that programmers use.

 For example, in the previous chapter, we discussed one natural transformation/polymorphic function the function $\forall a.a \to [a]$ which puts every value in a singleton list.
 This function is a natural transformation between the identity functor and the list functor.